robweber/omni-epd/README.md

 rotate=0  # rotate final image written to display by X degrees [0-360] flip_horizontal=False  # flip image horizontally flip_vertical=False  # flip image vertically
-dither=floydsteinberg  # apply a dithering algorithm to the image, valid options list below
+dither=FloydSteinberg  # apply a dithering algorithm to the image

 [Image Enhancements]
 palette_filter=[[R,G,B], [R,G,B]]  # for multi color displays the palette filter used to determine colors passed to the display, must be less than or equal to max colors the display supports